x3l51/LanDeviceScanUtil/README.md

 # LanDeviceScanUtil
-Scans the local network for devices in IP range 192.168.0.*
+Scans the local network for devices in the same IP range as you are.

 You'll find a human readable output file named `network_scan_all.txt` and a html fine named `network_scan_all.html`, which you could `cp` via cron into your apache server.
+It's really beautiful tho!

-The script `network_scan_email_compare.py` has a list with all devices it has ever seen (`network_scan_all.json`).
+The script `network_scan_email_compare.py` creates and updates a list with all devices it has ever seen (`network_scan_all.json`).
 If an unknown device is detected, an email is sent.